-Experts: Ship may have hit endangered whale found dead
+Experts: Ship may have hit endangered whale found dead off Cape Cod

 Officials with the National Oceanic and Atmospheric Administration say bruising consistent with blunt trauma could be evidence of a ship strike.

-North Atlantic right whales are critically endangered; only a few hundred still exist in the world.
+North Atlantic right whales are an endangered species.
+The World Wildlife Fund says only about 350 are still living.

-NOAA is urging vessels to keep a close watch for right whales, which often swim just below the water’s surface and can be hard to see.
+NOAA is urging vessels to keep a watch for right whales, which often swim just below the water’s surface and can be hard to see.

 Most Read Stories